 1/2 tspbaking soda

 preheat your oven to 350° and line one baking sheet with parchment paper.

 In a large mixing bowl, add your butter, white and brown sugars and beat them together with a mixer for 1-2 minutes.
-Add your vanilla and applesauce and lightly beat again.
+Add your vanilla, lemon juice, and applesauce and lightly beat again.

-Add your flour, lemon juice, cinnamon, baking soda, and salt.
-Stir the dry ingredients together lightly, and then stir all of your ingredients together till you have a smooth, thick light brown batter.
+Add your flour, cinnamon, baking soda, baking powder, and salt.
+Whisk the dry ingredients together, and slowly mix them into your wet ingredients using a hand or stand mixer until you have a smooth, thick light brown batter.

-Using a large spoon, roll the dough into small balls and drop each into cinnamon and sugar mix.
+Using a medium-sized ice cream scoop, scoop out dough and roll the dough into small balls.
+Drop each into cinnamon and sugar mix.
 Roll it around until completely covered and place it on the baking pan.
 Continue until all cookies have been coated in the mixture.